DavidSchinazi/draft-cms-masque-connect-ip/draft-cms-masque-connect-ip.md

 length of the IP Address field, in bits.

-## ADDRESS_REQUEST Message
+## ADDRESS_REQUEST Capsule

-The ADDRESS_REQUEST message allows an endpoint to request assignment of an IP address from its peer.
+The ADDRESS_REQUEST capsule allows an endpoint to request assignment of an IP address from its peer.
 It allows the endpoint to optionally indicate a preference for which address it would get assigned.
-This message uses a CONNECT-IP Stream Chunk Type of 0x02.
+This capsule uses a Capsule Type of 0xfff101.
 Its value uses the following format:

 ~~~
-ADDRESS_REQUEST Message {
+ADDRESS_REQUEST Capsule {
   IP Version (8),
   IP Address (32..128),
   IP Prefix Length (8),
 }
 ~~~
-{: #addr-req-format title="ADDRESS_REQUEST Message Format"}
+{: #addr-req-format title="ADDRESS_REQUEST Capsule Format"}

 IP Version: